-9. Facebook Messenger ranks fourth among the most used social media platforms.
+7. Facebook Messenger ranks third among the most used social media platforms.

-Did you know that WhatsApp is the most-used messaging app in 58 countries?
-And not only that, but according to recent Facebook stats, in 15 countries, Facebook Messenger reigns supreme, which means that the Facebook app family takes the crown.
+Did you know that WhatsApp is the most-used messaging app in 60 countries?
+And not only that, but according to recent Facebook stats based on Android App data, Facebook Messenger reigns supreme in 13 countries, which means that the Facebook app family takes the crown.

 In the US alone, there are 135.9 million Facebook Messenger users at the moment.
 The latest projections state the audience would grow by 2.2 million users by 2022, supporting constant Facebook growth.
-You also have to remember that Messenger is just a small piece of the cake when speaking about messaging apps.
-Facebook statistics and numbers further indicate that WhatsApp, which currently has around 2 billion users, will continue to grow too.
+You also have to remember that Messenger is just a small piece of the cake when speaking about messaging apps as many Facebook statistics point out.

 Over 20 billion messages are exchanged on Messenger each month between businesses and their prospective customers.
 On the other hand, if you don’t always have the time to respond to them, you can always set up a bot to do the work for you.
 There are actually more than 300,000 active bots set up as we speak.
 Facebook traffic stats further confirm Messenger is used by 40 million businesses to communicate with their customers.
 It appears Facebook Marketplace is not the only channel marketers can use to engage with their customers.